 However, as I have previously mentioned, they can be quite useful, particularly for agree or disagree type questions.
 They show a depth of thought, telling the examiner that you are a mature thinker by conveying more complex ideas than a straightforward essay with no concessions given.

-Let’s say that you are given an agree or disagree question that asks you whether it this is the best era to be alive.
+Let’s say that you are given an agree or disagree question that asks you whether this is the best era to be alive.
 You might think, “It is probably the best, but there are some parts of the past that were pretty good, too.”
 Whilst it is easier to give a straightforward answer that totally agrees or disagrees, it can be useful to provide balance and so you might want to include a concession paragraph.

 Your structure could look like these: